mmbman/Katagiri/1980-07-16-Diamond-Sutra-Emptiness-and-Mind.md

 So we don’t know where consciousness is.
 Is consciousness a part of the sense organ?
 Or is consciousness [the] object?
 Or is consciousness completely separate from the object or sense organs?
 We cannot say.
 Because in Buddhism consciousness is nothing but *action*.
 The three of those connected with each other, that is called mind.

-And then in the moment, something happens. *Something happens* means psychological action, which is called *to know something* – that is the mind.
+And then, in the moment, something happens. *Something happens* means psychological action, which is called *to know something*.
+That is the mind.
 But this mind has a certain *attitude* in a moment, in order to express what the mind is, what consciousness is.
 That is what is called *mind occurs in four stages*, or the mind attitude is taken.
 That is *contact*, *feeling*, *perception*, and *citta* means *volition* or *will*.

-*(Transcriber’s Note: Perhaps Katagiri Roshi means* attitude *in the sense of* position *or* posture*?)*

 **Same person**: ... the attitude of the mind?